martinjw/dbschemareader/DatabaseSchemaReader/README.txt

 A simple, cross-database facade over .Net 2.0 DbProviderFactories to read database metadata.

-Any ADO provider can be read into a single standard model.
+Any ADO provider can be read  (SqlServer, SqlServer CE 4, MySQL, SQLite, System.Data.OracleClient, ODP, Devart, PostgreSql, DB2...) into a single standard model.

 Supported databases include SqlServer, SqlServer Ce, Oracle (via Microsoft, ODP and Devart), MySQL, SQLite, Postgresql, DB2, Ingres, VistaDb and Sybase ASE/ASA/UltraLite.
+For .net Core, we support SqlServer, SqlServer CE 4, SQLite, PostgreSql, MySQL and Oracle (even if the database clients  are not yet available in .net Core, we are ready for them).

 ===Use===

+== Full .net framework (v3.5, v4.0, v4.5) ==

 To use it simply specify the connection string and ADO provider (eg System.Data,SqlClient or System.Data.OracleClient)